mbanani/adviser_networks/README.md

     - [x] Figure out a nice way of including everything in the same repo ?!
     - [x] Remove dependancy on old weights (NPY and PTH)
     - [x] Output a saved dictionary that Adviser can easily operate over
-- [ ] Import adviser code from the viewpoint_estimation repository!
+- [x] Import adviser code from the viewpoint_estimation repository!
     - [x] Move Code!
-    - [ ] Edit dataset wrapper to be more comprehensible
+    - [x] Edit dataset wrapper to be more comprehensible
-    - [ ] Replicate results on Caffe model estimates
+    - [x] Replicate results on Caffe model estimates -- ignore!
-    - [ ] Run Adviser on the new attention-FT model
+    - [x] Run Adviser on the new attention-FT model
+        - Results :
+            - Accuracy  :  [93.95 89.03 84.07]  -- mean :  89.02
+            - Geo Dist  :  [ 3.48  5.75 12.93]  -- mean :  7.39
 - [ ] Implement on a different task -- Fine-grained classification
     - [ ] Augment original dataset wrappers for the task
     - [ ] Augment AlexNet to operate over multiple branches